don970/SuperSploit/README.md

 SuperSploit is my first attempt at an exploit management system I took inspiration from Metasploit.

 Supersploit is a small python program, the program is capable of creating and handling backdoors along with initial exploit connections.
-The program has a custom obscuration system to hide data being sent over the network, a custom handler that acts like a server thus allowing the program to handle dozens of connections at one time.

 **KEY POINTS**
     * Lightweight
     * Able to run any platform with python3
-    * Fully incorprated shell on linux
+    * Fully incorporated shell on linux
     * Auto-suggested inputs with history
+    * Python allows for a more secure exploitation framework
+    *